blaxk/aws-lambda-test-case/README.md

 ### run() : *{Promise}*
 > Test case batch run
 > Returns console log and report data
+> When you execute the run function, cases are initialized.

 #### Report data
 ```json